Nishant1707-ai/Nishant1707-ai/README.md

 ## 👨‍💻 About Me

-I'm **Nishant Gomkale**, a Computer Engineering student passionate about **Cloud & DevOps**.

-I enjoy working with Linux, cloud infrastructure, containers, CI/CD and automation — with a focus on building practical skills through hands-on work.

 * 🎓 B.Tech Computer Engineering Student
-* ☁️ Cloud & DevOps focused
+* ☁️ Focused on **Cloud & DevOps Engineering**
-* 🐧 Linux & system administration
+* 🐧 Linux enthusiast who enjoys working from the terminal
-* 🐳 Docker & Kubernetes
-* 🔄 CI/CD & automation
-* 🏗️ Infrastructure as Code
-* 📊 Monitoring & observability
+* ⚙️ Interested in **automation, CI/CD, containers & infrastructure**
+* 🚀 Building hands-on projects with real-world cloud technologies
-* 🐍 Bash & practical Python
+* 🐍 Using **Bash & Python** for practical automation
-* 🎯 Preparing for Cloud / DevOps opportunities
+* 📚 Constantly learning, experimenting and improving

 ---